AdobeDocs/journeys.en/help/using/alpha/alpha-events.md

 This new method is mostly transparent for users.
 The only change is a new field in the event definition screen.

+>[!CAUTION]
+>
+>To ensure stability and robustness, the maximum number of qualified events that a journey can process per minute is 400k.
+Please reach out to your Alpha program point of contact for more information.

 ## Leveraging Adobe Analytics data{#analytics-data}

 >[!NOTE]